Salkantay Trek diary – Part 3: My new family Pachacutec or the first day of the trek

 He looked around and then asked for my name.
 As I called him my name, he said that he is here on behalf of our travel agency to pick us up for the Salkantay Trek.
 What the heck… I thought the young lady from the agency would pick us up.
 At least, she told us she would do it.
 But there is no time for questions because he seems to be in hurry.

 As we stood up, I hear him saying that we have too much luggage and that the horses can carry only 5 kg (11 lb) per person.
 Again, what the hell?
 It’s a completely different information we got from the agency.
 In total, we have two trekking backpacks to carry our staff during the trek and a huge rucksack with the rest of all our stuff in it.
 In total about 50 kg (110 lb).
 I’m getting nervous: What to do now?
 Asking the dozy employee if we can leave our stuff in the hotel during our hike?
 Yes, I could, but I didn’t have this idea during this moment because I was too confused and also upset.
-Later, when we got back from the trek, we found out, that there were no storage rooms in the hotel anyway… That’s why you should look for a hotel which offers to storage you luggage, when you plan a Machu Picchu hike, folks.
+Later, when we got back from the trek, we found out, that there were no storage rooms in the hotel anyway… That’s why you should look for a hotel which offers to storage you luggage, when you are planning to hike to Machu Picchu, folks.